VigneshwariSambandan12/saphanacloudkge/README.md

 **Executing the Python Scripts**

-1. There are 7 scenarios for python scripts provided as mentioned in the Implementation Review of the Discovery Mission.
+1. There are 7 scenarios for Python scripts provided as mentioned in the Implementation Review of the Discovery Mission.
 For executing scenarios [1 to 4], you need to set up SAP HANA Cloud and would require subscription for Azure OpenAI/AWS Bedrock.
-2. For executing scenarios 5, you would need subscription for SAP GenAI Hub and deploy the OpenAI GPT-4o model.
-Scenarios 1 to 5 are related to building and retrieving KGs for unstructured data.
+2. To execute scenario 5, you would need a subscription to SAP GenAI Hub and deploy the OpenAI GPT-4o model.
+Scenarios 1 to 5 relate to building and retrieving KGs for unstructured data.
 3. Scenario 6,7 is related to KGs for tabular data.
+In scenario 6, tabular data is processed and ingested as triples into SAP HANA Cloud.
+4. In Scenario 7, we validate the tabular data ingestion from Scenario 6 using GenAI Hub & AWS Bedrock.

 | Scenarios | Description | GenAI Hub  |  AzureOpenAI/AWS Bedrock | SAP HANA Cloud